erikdao/sparse-detector/WORKLOG.md

 This file contains the log of the works that I have done in this project.
 I'm trying to log my works as details as possible to help my future self in tracing back to any problems, directions I've tried.

+## March 9, 2022
+- After consideration, we decided that we will not be porting the code to Pytorch Lightning.
+Instead, we will base on the original DETR repo and gradually add the features/functionalities we need to the repo.
+- First off, we'll move it to a more modular structure, and clean up the segmentation parts as we're not doing segmentation in this project.

 ## March 5, 2022
 - At this time of writing, the repository is hosted on Berzelius where the computational resources are abundant.
 However, we might need to soon move it to the RPL cluster in which only GPUs up to 12GB VRAM are available.
 Therefore, we might need to experiment with a smaller backbone (such as `resnet18` or `resnet34`) so that the whole DETR would fit into the GPUs.
 - First off, we're exploring the [ResNet pretrained model](https://pytorch.org/hub/pytorch_vision_resnet/) provided by `torchvision`.